mediavybz/Cruncharr/README.md

 ## 🖥️ Features

 - **Download Episodes and Series:** Fetch individual episodes or entire series from Crunchyroll
-- **Multiple Subtitle and Audio Tracks:** Support for downloading videos with various subtitles and audio tracks
+- **Multiple Subtitles and Audio Tracks:** Support for downloading videos with various subtitles and audio tracks
 - **User-Friendly Interface:** Intuitive GUI for easy navigation and operation
 - **Calendar View:** View upcoming episodes and schedule downloads
 - **Download History:** Keep track of your downloaded content